phaustin/quantecon-example/book/docs/need_for_speed.md

 One obvious reason we use scientific libraries is because they implement routines we want to use.

-For example, it\'s almost always better to use an existing routine for root finding than to write a new one from scratch.
+For example, it's almost always better to use an existing routine for root finding than to write a new one from scratch.

 (For standard algorithms, efficiency is maximized if the community can coordinate on a common set of implementations, written by experts and tuned by users to be as fast and robust as possible.)

-But this is not the only reason that we use Python\'s scientific libraries.
+But this is not the only reason that we use Python's scientific libraries.

 Another is that pure Python, while flexible and elegant, is not fast.